onzfonz/comp227/src/content/0/en/part0b.md

 The *Network* tab shows how the browser and the server communicate.

-When you reload the page (press the ***F5*** key or the &#8635; symbol on your browser), the console will show that two events have happened:
+When you reload the page (press the ***F5*** key or the &#8635; symbol on your browser), the console will show that a few events have happened.

-- The browser has fetched the contents of the page *studies.cs.helsinki.fi/exampleapp* from the server
+- The browser has fetched the contents of the page *comp227demo.pages.dev* from the server
-- And has downloaded the image *kuva.png*
+- And has downloaded the image *travel.jpg*
+- It also asked for the little icon that normally shows up next to your website's title in the tabs (favicon.ico).

 ![Screenshot of the developer console showing these two events](../../images/0/2e.png)